ynkmgit/graph_e_rc2/README.md

    - Open SQL Editor
    - Execute the contents of `/sql/scripts/user_profiles.sql`
    - If needed, execute `/sql/scripts/notes_table.sql`
+   - If you want to use tags, execute `/sql/scripts/tags/tags_tables.sql`

 5. Access the application
    ```